lostintime101/driving_theory_test/README.md

 The project was put together in PyCharm using Python 3.9 with Flask, and Gunicorn WSGI.
 The front end makes extensive use of Bootstrap.

-Questions are adapted from the Driving License Requisition Manual issued by the Thailand Department of Land Transport
+Questions are adapted from the Driving License Requisition Manual issued by the Thailand Department of Land Transport.

 The question database contains 150 questions, many with pictures (Small: 250 pixel width).

 The app simulates the conditions of the real exam: 50 questions in 50 minutes.
 Each question is multiple choice with 4 options.
 Pass rate is 90%.

-Question wording matches that of the real exam (i.e. occasionally confusing, often non-native sounding English)
+Question wording matches that of the real exam (i.e. occasionally confusing, often non-native sounding English).

 ##### Technical spec